-This article is the second of three in our "Get Set, Connect, Engage!"
+This article is the second of three units in our "Get Set, Connect, Engage!"
 Back to School Series for Teachers.
-Today we're focusing on how teachers can Connect during this unusual year to provide meaningful and impactful instruction; while ensuring that students' social and emotional needs are met.
+Today we're focusing on how teachers can Connect with students better to provide meaningful and impactful instruction while ensuring social and emotional needs are met.

 In the beginning of the pandemic, educators were tasked with the difficult job of moving teaching to online platforms.
 Several months later, many educators needed to figure out how to simultaneously instruct some students in person and others online.
 As we move into the next school year and prepare for almost all in person instruction, we have a new unknown to navigate.

 We must grapple with the question of how to provide meaningful and impactful instruction while ensuring our students' social and emotional needs are met in the midst of a pandemic.
 For some students it may be their first time back into a school building since March 2020.
 For others it will be their first time with several students sharing the same space.
 As we enter a new kind of back to school, it will be important that students feel safe, supported and connected.

 Before we start with the work of navigating a new kind of back to school with our students, we as educators need to do some reflective work of our own.
 When we engage in a reflective practice, it can support us in making more intentional and effective decision-making.
 First, consider the following questions:

 - What were the various feelings that came up for you since March 2020?

 - How did you (or how did you not) take care of yourself?